 #WIN with Hot 91.9fm and The Fragrance Queen.
-Tune in to #LunchWithLloyd this Sunday, 15 July 2017 for the#1MILLION #LADYMILLION special between noon and 3pm, when Lloyd will be chatting to renowned fragrance expert, Liz Ferrett.
+Tune-In to #LunchWithLloyd this Sunday, 24 September 2017, for the #SCANDAL special between noon and 3pm, when Lloyd will be chatting to renowned fragrance expert, Liz Ferrett.
 If ever there was a person who knows all there is to know about fragrance, it’s Liz Ferrett!

 For more info click HERE

 Jean Paul Gautier is a French fashion designer, at 13 he designed fashion for his grandmother.
 His Grandmother was hugely influential in his life.

 He worked for Cardin in 1970 & in 1971 moved to Jean Patou & was influenced by the work of YSL.